 You can get a classic view of mt Fuji from the shinkansen as it passes the city of Fuji ( sit on the northern side of the train).
 There are also good views from the Hakone area.
 Nagao-Touge Pass on the road from Hakone to Gotemba, and the northwest coast of the Izu-hanto.
 But the best and closest views are from the Fuji Go-ko region where, on a clear day, the hulking presence of the mountain seems to fill the sky.

 Officially, the climbing season of Mt.
-Fuji is from 1 July to 31 August, and the Japanese, who love to do things “right”, pack in during those busy months.
+Fuji is from 1 July to the beginning of Autumn (in 2017 it was 10th September), and the Japanese, who love to do things “right”, pack in during those busy months.
 Actually, you can climb Mt.
 Fuji at any time of the year, and it may be preferable to do just outside the official season to avoid the crowds, but keep in mind that transport services may be less frequent and some of the huts may be closed.
 Of course, any time there’s snow on the mountain you’ll need the proper equipment and experience to climb Mt.
 Fuji, and a midwinter ascent is strictly for expert mountaineers.

 Be warned that there is no free water available on the mountain, either bring your own or shell out 500 yen for a half litre bottle.
 Although children and grandparents regularly make it to the summit, this is a serious mountain and not to be trifled with.
 It’s high enough for altitude sickness and, as on any mountain, the weather on Mt.Fuji can be viciously changeable.